Redd Harper

-Redd Harper (born September 29, 1903 in Nocona, Texas, United States - d.
-February 16, 1992 in Los Angeles, California, USA), also known as Mr. Texas, was an American composer, author, singer, actor, and evangelist.
+Redd Harper (September 29, 1903, in Nocona, Texas, United States – February 16, 1992, in Los Angeles, California, USA), also known as Mr. Texas, was an American composer, author, singer, actor, and evangelist.

 Early life

 Although he was born in Texas he was raised primarily in Oklahoma where he enjoyed his childhood due to the freedom and beauty that came with the landscape of the area.
 Growing up, he had many influences, both religious and musical, that would shape his future career.
 He grew up with two devoutly Christian friends who, over time, were partly the cause of him accepting that faith.
 He was a natural guitar player and had an interest in traditional Western Country music but also newer genres such as Western Jazz, leading him to learn to play the trumpet as well.
 In his teens he discontinued his work as a cattle-hand and rancher to pursue journalism.
 He enrolled in the University of Oklahoma and, upon graduation, began work as a newspaper reporter.
 However he always had aspirations of becoming a country musician.